Tamil Nadu emerged as a critical talent hub for Amazon: Company official | Business

 - India

-Chennai, Mar 29 (PTI): E-commerce giant Amazon on Tuesday strengthened its presence in Tamil Nadu with the setting up of a new facility, its fourth in the state that can house around 6,000 employees.
+E-commerce giant Amazon on Tuesday strengthened its presence in Tamil Nadu with the setting up of a new facility, its second largest in the country and fourth in the state that can house around 6,000 employees.

 Chief Minister M K Stalin formally inaugurated the facility spread across 8.3 lakh sq ft in the city.